The-AI-Alliance/community/events/office-hours/README.md

 # AI Alliance Community Office Hours

 Welcome to the AI Alliance Community Office Hours where we offer technical talks from member of our community.
 See below for upcoming sessions and past recordings.

-<!-- <img src="assets/qrcode_the-ai-alliance.github.io.png" width="400px"> -->

-## About

 Community Office Hours are held every week, offering engaging talks and live Q&A sessions with experts from Alliance projects and technologies.
 Join us for insights, ask questions, and connect with innovators at the forefront of AI development.

+<!-- <img src="assets/qrcode_the-ai-alliance.github.io.png" width="400px"> -->

 ###  Americas
 🗓️ : **Every Thursday**
 - **Welcome new members : 8:30 am Pacific | 10:30 am Central | 11:30 am Eastern | 4:30 pm GMT**
 - **Office Hours : 9:00 am Pacific | 11:00 am Central | 12:00 pm Eastern | 5:00 pm GMT**

 [Sign up here](https://events.thealliance.ai/ai-alliance-office-hours)

+## Upcoming
+- **2025-Oct-16:** How to Train Your LLM Web Agent: A Statistical Diagnosis by Massimo Cacccia of ServiceNow
+- **2025-Oct-23:** NLIP by Will Witten of ServiceNow
+- **2025-Oct-30:** Tentative - LangFlow by David Jones-Gilardi
+- **2025-Nov-06:** Tentative - Semiont by Adam Pingel
+- **2025-Nov-13:** Tentative - Agent Lab UI by Trevor

-## Events
+## Past Events
 (latest first)

 - **2025-May-22:** Knowledge Graphs for Enterprise AI